 This is the latest version of my guide to doing digital comics illustration on a budget.

 But there’s a common misconception that this requires spending a lot of money.
 You can.
-And if you have it, you probably should, because you can get some pretty fine tools by for, say, $5000.
+And if you have it, you probably should, because you can get some pretty fine tools for, say, $5000.
 But you don’t have to.
-You can equip yourself with the same tools that I use, for under $500.
-And if you’re intent on it, you can at least get started for $50.
+You can equip yourself with the same tools that I use for under $500.
+And if you’re intent on it, you can at least get started for about $50.

 I’ll go into other options in a bit, and I’ll get to the how-to-do-it-super-cheap even farther down.
 But this is going to be a long article, so I’m going to start with the gear I use and recommend: my tablet is a Microsoft Surface Pro 3 (the mid-line Core i5 model), my stylus is a Wacom Bamboo Ink, and the main software I use is Clip Studio Paint EX.
 None of these is perfect, and in fact I have some gripes about each of them.
 But they have some significant – sometimes profound – advantages over the alternatives.

 I’ve been using Apple computers since the 19-fucking-80s, and have a long-running dislike for Microsoft as a company.
 So I’m as surprised as anyone to really like the Microsoft Surface.
 I still hate Windows, including version 10, but you know what?
 It doesn’t matter.
 Windows is just a layer of software that I install my drawing software on top of, and once that’s running, I mostly ignore the OS.